 People have used LivingDNA test kits to successfully find out who their birth parents are.
 LivingDNA uses very sophisticated testing and analyzation methods to help people uncover their roots.
 While most DNA testing companies offer the 3 DNA tests—Autosomal, YDNA, and mtDNA) as separate packages, LivingDNA offers them all in one package.
 The only downside to this is that results can take up to 12 weeks to get, but if you’re not in a rush, the test will certainly provide you with detailed information.

-23andMe offers 2 distinct DNA testing services—Ancestry and Health and Ancestry Only.
+23andMe offers 2 distinct DNA testing kits—in addition to its ancestry kit, which is known as one of the best DNA ancestry test kits on the market, 23andMe also offers a combo pack that combines ancestry with a health screening test.
 You may think that since you’re looking for biological relatives, the Ancestry Only option would suffice, but this test doesn’t actually connect you with recent relatives, it just gives your global ancestry composition.
 When you choose the Ancestry and Health option, you’ll get fairly detailed ancestry and health reports, including results that can help you find your biological children/parents.
 And by the way, the health reports won’t hurt either, especially if you’re an adopted child and don’t know what diseases run in your family.

 If you don’t know much about your birth parents, GPS Origins can be a wonderful tool to help discover where you come from.
 GPS Origins performs an Autosomal DNA test in which it examines over 700,000 markers to pinpoint the exact location of where your DNA stems from.
 If you have no leads about your birth parents, GPS Origins can provide a great jumping-off point.

 Don’t Give Up